What’s it all about?

 Our collectors are imaginative thinkers who embrace the beauty of nature with deep respect.
 They are in-touch with their inner child and feel an overwhelming sense of nostalgia when in nature.
 They’re savvy art collectors on a budget who have a keen eye for conversation pieces, and they are unafraid to believe wholeheartedly in magic.

-As of 2025, Samantha’s work has been featured at Spectrum Art Gallery, The Florence Griswold Museum, Camp Harkness, The Lyme Art Academy, The Day, The E List and The Village Herbery.
+As of 2025, Samantha’s work has been featured at Spectrum Art Gallery, The Florence Griswold Museum, Camp Harkness, The Lyme Art Academy, The Day, The E List, Enchanted Blooms & Riggio’s.

 OWNER & ARTIST